Akira Kurosawa: Kurosawa Restaurant Group

-Kurosawa was known to be a connoisseur of Japanese cuisine and as such, the Kurosawa family foundation established the Kurosawa Restaurant Group after his passing in 1999, opening four restaurants in the Tokyo area bearing the family name.
+Kurosawa was known to be a connoisseur of Japanese cuisine and as such, the Kurosawa family foundation established the Kurosawa Restaurant Group after his death in 1999, opening four restaurants in the Tokyo area bearing the family name.
 Nagatacho Kurosawa specializing in Shabu-shabu, Teppanyaki Kurosawa in Tsukiji specializing in Teppanyaki, Keyaki Kurosawa in Nishi-Azabu specializing in soba, and Udon Kurosawa specializing in udon in Roppongi.
-All four locations were designed to envoke the Meiji era machiya of Kurosawa's youth and features memorabilia of Kurosawa's career.
+All four locations were designed to evoke the Meiji era machiya of Kurosawa's youth and feature memorabilia of Kurosawa's career.
 As of 2023, only the Tsukiji location is currently still operating.
-A number entrepreneurs around the world have also open restaurants and businesses in honor of Kurosawa without any connection to Akira or the estate.
+A number of entrepreneurs around the world have also opened restaurants and businesses in honor of Kurosawa without any connection to Akira or the estate.